herber/hekto/README.md

 ## 404 handling
 Add a `404.html` file in the top directory.

+## Single page applications
+Hekto supports single page applications like(react, vue, angular).
+Simply add a `200.html` file in your projects directory.
+Hekto serve your 200.html for all requests.
+You can still access all the other files with their urls.

 ## Contribute
 Create a pull request / issue to tell us about your awesome ideas, you want us to add or fork the repo and send us a link to your version.